CodeTestPractice/NewsReaderSPA/README.md

 Http technology it doesn't have push notifications. therefore the web client must download the feed on interval and store the feed locally.

+Upon loading application in server it will initialize latest news from feed URL, it will then download the feed and iterate through items and check for new feed.

+It will only begin iteration when `Feed`.`lastBuildDate` is greater than `LocalStorage`.`lastBuildDate`

 `Start()`
 	Runs with Async/Await to a parallel thread and reads the RSS feed URL sleeps for an interval of X seconds, here we assume 30 seconds as static value,